tdwg/website/conferences/2024/submissions/posters/index.md

 * The link to upload your poster to Google Drive will be provided in a separate email.
   * Upload a copy of your poster (and optionally a video) to Google Drive.
 Note that you must sign in first.
   * If this is a problem please email your poster to [editor@tdwg.org](mailto:editor@tdwg.org).
 Make sure you get an email acknowledging receipt.
 If you do not receive this within 12 h of sending your email, contact [editor@tdwg.org](mailto:editor@tdwg.org) without appending the file.

+{:id="tip-update-file"}
+### How to update your file without changing the URL or file name

+If you decide to update your presentation file (.pdf, .mp4) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:
+- Find your original file (file name may have been changed slightly by the conference organizers; do not change it)
+- Right click on the file name and from the pop-up menu, choose "File information"
+- You should then choose the option to "Manage versions"
+- Click `Upload new version` and do so
+- You can delete older versions after uploading your current version.

 ## Poster viewing at SPNHC-TDWG 2024